The History of the West Beckham Village Sign

 The Village sign is double-sided.
 Beckham has always been an agricultural village so both sides illustrate agricultural scenes.

-On the aching side appears the spelling as it was in the Domesday book, BECCHEHAM, which may possibly be derived from the Norse Bekk for a brook or from the Danish Beck.
-The old church which was pulled down in 1890 is shown in the background, the beck or stream runs through the middle and in the foreground is a man reaping with a sickle and a woman gleaning. the small roundels on the sides of the main panel show a begging bowl and coins to represent the Beckham workhouse built in 1851.
-Below the nameplate are three shields, the centre one being the Woman’s Institute emblem; the shield on the left is the arms of Mautby that were displayed in the west window of the original church of All Saints at West Beckham; and the shield on the right is that of Sir Roger de Beckham Kt 1379, one of the principle gentry of the County whose arms were displayed in the window of St Helen’s church East Beckham.
+On the medieval side appears the spelling as it was in the Domesday book, BECCHEHAM, from the Anglo-Saxon meaning homestead.
+The old church, which was in ruins by 1603, is shown in the background, the beck or stream runs through the middle and in the foreground was a man reaping with a sickle and a woman gleaning.
+The small roundels on the sides of the main panel show a begging bowl and coins to represent the Erpingham Union Workhouse (Beckham Palace) built in 1851.
+Below the nameplate are three shields, the centre one being the Woman’s Institute emblem; the shield on the left is the arms of Mautby that were displayed in the west window of the original church of All Saints at West Beckham; and the shield on the right is that of Sir Roger de Beckham Kt 1379, one of the principal members of the gentry in the County whose arms were displayed in the window of St Helen’s Church, East Beckham.

 The modern side shows in the background the present parish church of St Helen and All Saints consecrated in October 1891.
 The church is constructed from materials taken from the two ruined churches of East and West Beckham and includes much mediaeval material.
-The fine entrance porch arch and the chancel arch are mainly from St. Helen’s East Beckham and the square windows a from All Saints West Beckham.
-The unique pebble construction both inside and out comprise materials from the two churches, thus the noble dedication of St. Helen and All Saints.
-In the far background are two pylons now demolished but illustrated to recall the part played by West Beckham which was a chosen site in the setting-up of the first radar chain immediately before the Second World War and referred to by Lord Haw Haw during his wartime broadcasts as “those beastly things at Beckham”.
+The fine entrance porch arch and the chancel arch are mainly from St. Helen’s East Beckham and the square windows are from All Saints West Beckham.
+The unique pebble construction both inside and out comprises of material from the two churches, thus the dedication of St. Helen and All Saints.
+In the far background are two pylons, now demolished, but illustrated to recall the part played by RAF West Beckham, the site of a 'chain home' station set up as one of the first radar stations immediately before the Second World War.
+It was referred to by Lord Haw Haw during his wartime broadcasts as “those beastly things at Beckham”.
 The corn bins and the tractor ploughing represent modern agriculture in the village.
 The small roundels either side of the main panel depict the silver chalice and the assay mark on the chalice.
 This small piece of Norwich silver dated 1549 is still used by communicants in the parish on special occasions to this day.
 The lower arms display the gold cross of St. Helen on the left, the shield of All Saints on the right, and the WI logo in the centre.